Our Strategic Directions

 - Maximize our member organizations’ programs and services

-- Strengthen our governance
+- Strengthen our governance to serve our expanded mission

 Our values and approaches guide how we design, carry out and evaluate our work, and how we form and maintain our partnerships.